 At the Hallberg Center for the Arts

-We are excited to announce we are now accepting applications for our ever-popular Songwriters in the Round series on the Hallberg Center of the Arts’ Main Stage for 2023!
-This 90-minute show is held on the last Thursday of every other month, and features songwriters taking turns ‘in the round’, performing their original songs and sharing stories about these pieces.
+We are excited to announce we are now accepting applications for our ever-popular Songwriters in the Round series on the Hallberg Center of the Arts Main Stage for 2023-2024!
+This 90-minute show is held on the last Thursday of every month, and features songwriters taking turns ‘in the round’, performing their original songs and sharing stories about each piece.

 Want to be a part of the fun?